mattmartin14/dream_machine/substack/articles/2026.08.24-quack-attack/README.md

 Quack on port 9494 is plain HTTP.
 This POC deliberately has no TLS proxy, so `scripts/start_ducklake.sh` opens an SSH tunnel from `localhost:9494` on the laptop to port 9494 on EC2.
 Quack automatically uses HTTP for that local URI while SSH encrypts the laptop-to-EC2 connection.
 A Caddy/nginx TLS proxy and a domain are the next step for direct public client connections.

+The EC2 server owns the complete DuckLake setup: its `dl1` metadata catalog lives on EBS, and its Parquet data path is in the provisioned S3 bucket.
+DuckDB on EC2 uses its instance profile for S3 credentials.
+Clients do not load DuckLake or `httpfs`, provide a `DATA_PATH`, or configure AWS credentials.

-Start a local in-memory DuckDB session with the remote DuckLake catalog active as `dl1`:
+Start a local in-memory DuckDB session attached only to Quack:

 ```bash
 ./scripts/start_ducklake.sh